gnulnx/anouman/README.md

         server.
 Start by navigating to the directory containing your django project.
         This is the directory you originally ran *django-admin.py startproject* from.
-        For instance if you ran *django-admin startprojet example* from your home directory then you want to be in your home directory when you issue the folowing command:
+        For instance if you ran *django-admin startprojet example* from your home directory then you want to be in your home directory when you issue the following command:

         anouman --django-project=example --domainname=example.com